Explore the museum from home!Take the tour.

+While Wylie House is closed due to COVID-19, we invite you to explore the museum through our virtual tour (Special thanks to Research Technologies, UITS for scanning the room and helping to create this interactive piece.).
 Free guided tours Tuesday - Saturday, 10am to 2pm, January 13 through November 25. *Open by appointment only during month of December and until beginning of spring semester of IU classes.
 Class tours, research visits, large group tours or tours outside of normal operating hours can be arranged by calling (812) 855-6224 or emailing libwylie @ indiana.edu.

-Built in 1835 by Andrew Wylie, first president of Indiana University, the Wylie House is a historic house museum administered by the IU Libraries that is open to the public and serves as a campus resource for classes and research.
-The museum is located just off campus, near the original campus location.
+Built in 1835 by Andrew Wylie, first president of Indiana University, the Wylie House is now a historic house museum administered by the IU Libraries.
+The museum is open to the public and serves as a campus resource for classes and research.
+Wylie House is located just off campus, near the original campus location.